WillSchiller/100Builders/README.md

 ## 100 Builders Program

 What we will be building for **100 Builders Program**: A Smart Account Wallet product called panada wallet that integrates our research and provides a great UX for users.
 We will also be building developer tools to help other teams build smart account solutions faster.

+## About The panada Team

+Panada is a research initiative born out of the work done by [zkrecover.xyz](http://zkrecover.xyz) at ETH Global Paris Hackathon.
+Zk recover won third prize in the Safe{Core} Protocol category.
+We wanted to continue the work done at the hackathon and build a team to research and implement account abstraction solutions.

+## Why Panada

+Panada is a bread soup from Europe.
+It serves as an inexpensive meal in the poor areas of the countryside.
+Panada is humble, tasty & is eaten by ordinary folk.
+The name reminds us to be grounded, practical & build products for ordinary people.

+We are not against speculative hyper experimentation as it accelerate technical progress but we believe someone should also focus on building the day to day use cases,